mebusw/Test-Driven-Development/python/src/Monopoly/UserStories.md

 ## User story #5:

 Players can purchase a piece of property when they land on an un-owned parcel.
-The price depends upon the neighborhood.

 ## User story #6: